jimshowalter/architecture-enforcer/README.md

 * FEATURE: Parse Class.forName calls in JSP pages and add those references automatically, instead of requiring manual bookkeeping in the reflection-references file.

-* FEATURE: Identify reflection references due to Spring, and add those references automatically.
+* FEATURE: Identify reflection references due to Spring, and add those references automatically, instead of requiring manual bookkeeping in the reflection-references file.
 (Check if an open-source project exists that can do this analysis.)

 ### TODOs We're Unsure About ###